-Hospital means a building -
+Hospital means a building:

-(a) used to provide medical or surgical treatment to sick or injured persons; and

-(b) not used as a place of residence for persons who need physical assistance in conducting daily activities.
+- (a) used to provide medical or surgical treatment to sick or injured persons; and - (b) not used as a place of residence for persons who need physical assistance in conducting daily activities.

-Minimum support ratio means the ratio of the number of responsible persons to the number of persons assessed to have an evacuation impairment using the checklist in Schedule 1 of this standard.
+Minimum support ratio means the ratio obtained by comparing the lowest number of on-site responsible persons in the building at any time to the number of persons accommodated with an evacuation impairment in a smoke compartment.

-On-site means, for the purposes of providing residents with physical assistance to evacuate the building -
+On-site means, for the purposes of providing residents with physical assistance to evacuate the building:

-(a) located no more than 60 metres distance of travel from an entrance of the part of the building used to provide residential care; or

-(b) located and immediately available in the part of the building used to provide residential care.
+- (a) located no more than 60 metres distance of travel from an entrance of the part of the building used to provide residential care; or - (b) located and immediately available in the part of the building used to provide residential care.